-- (j) Reflects estimated financing fees and a portion of the amendment fees that will be incurred to amend our existing senior credit facilities and to enter into the New Tranche C Term Loan.
-These prepaid financing and amendment fees will be amortized over the term of the amended senior credit facilities of approximately seven years. - (k) Reflects the write-off of the unamortized balance of existing tranche B term loan facility prepaid financing fees as a result of refinancing our existing tranche B term loan facility with the Refinancing Loan portion of the New Tranche C Term Loan. - (1) Reflects the extraordinary loss of \$10.9 million arising from the refinancing of our existing tranche B term loan facility with the Refinancing Loan portion of the New Tranche C Term Loan and a portion of the estimated fees to amend our existing senior credit facilities, net of \$4.4 million of income taxes.
-The estimated income tax effects are based on the combined effective income tax rate for Flowserve and IFC of 40.5%. - (m) Reflects issuance of the Incremental Tranche A Term Loan and Incremental Tranche C Term Loan, as detailed in Note (b), to finance the IFC Acquisition, net of repayment of a portion of the borrowings under our revolving credit facility and our existing tranche A term loan facility.
-Transaction costs and expenses not covered by our additional borrowings under the amended senior credit facilities will be paid through additional borrowings under our revolving credit facility.
+(j) Reflects estimated financing fees that will be incurred to issue the New Tranche C Term Loans.
+These prepaid financing fees will be amortized over the term of the New Tranche C Term Loans of approximately seven years.

-(n) Reflects the elimination of IFC's historical combined equity.
+- (k) Reflects the write-off of the unamortized balance of existing tranche B term loan facility prepaid financing fees as a result of refinancing our existing tranche B term loan facility with the New Tranche C Term Loan.
+The amount of the write-off could change depending on the composition of lenders in the New Tranche C Term Loan as compared to those in our existing tranche B term loan facility. - (1) Reflects the extraordinary loss of \$12.1 million arising from the refinancing of the tranche B term loan facility with the New Tranche C Term Loan and estimated fees to amend our existing senior credit facilities, net of income taxes of \$4.9 million, assuming our existing tranche B term loan facility is fully extinguished.
+The estimated income tax effects are based on the combined effective income tax rate for Flowserve and IFC of 40.5%.
+The amount of the extraordinary loss could change depending on the composition of lenders in the New Tranche C Term Loan as compared to those in our existing tranche B term loan facility. - (m) Reflects the Incremental Tranche A Term Loan and Incremental Tranche C Term Loan, as detailed in Note (b), to finance the IFC Acquisition. - (n) Reflects the elimination of IFC's historical combined equity.